TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Organize_Functions/README.txt

 %"Spikes" OR "EventRelatedSpikes" OR "EventRelatedData" OR "Events" OR "Preprocessed" OR "Raw" Or "PreprocessedEventRelatedData"

 % Output:
+% 1.
+Data: main window data structure
-% Error: 1 if no data would be left after deleting, 0 if otherwise; If 1,
+% 2.
+Error: 1 if no data would be left after deleting, 0 if otherwise; If 1,
 % deletion is not executed

 % Author: Tony de Schultz